Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 I know this sounds incredibly harsh on our fellow humans, but it’s a mad world out there.

-I would like to offer that it doesn’t really matter what other people think.
+And just to state the obvious, it doesn’t really matter what other people think.
 All that matters is what you do with the information that your self-awareness is bringing on-line.

 Creating the Conditions for the Best Possible Outcome